-On the other hand, written communication may have plus points in many instances.
-It provides a permanent record of messages that make it possible to go back over them again and again if the meaning is not immediately clear, While Speech is fleeting and ephemeral. formal communication, as opposed to spoken communication, can also have a much bigger audience.
-Such information can be transferred easily all over the world and even it can communicate through time and generally develop next generations.
+On the other hand, written communication may have positive points in many instances.
+It provides a permanent record of messages, While spoken communication is fleeting and ephemeral. formal communication, as opposed to spoken communication, can also have a much bigger audience.
+Information can be transferred easily all over the world, and it can remain for the next generations.
 Furthermore, People can shape their thoughts through writing, it is simply because when we are writing, we observe and store the World more than what’s visible on the surface, and then, when the mind is wandering, it is possible to come up with more complex ideas.

 In conclusion, although spoken communication has an important place in our daily life, the significance of written communication should not be overlooked.

+Poor voc and collocations which resulted in weak meaning.

+Weak natural English.
+Read samples to learn natural meaning with authentic voc and collocations.

+Reduce your grammatical errors.

+Mind your punctuation.